HotPocketHPE/mhguide/mhguide.md

 [Basics of Dealing Damage](#basics-of-dealing-damage) goes over the ingredients of the damage formula, and how you can influence them in and out of hunts.

+[Basics of Armor and Skills](#basics-of-armor-and-skills) is a quick rundown on what to look for when building an armor set.

+[Basics of Preparation](#basics-of-preparation) explains how to prepare yourself before each hunt.

 [Hunting Fundamentals](#hunting-fundamentals) is a guide to the fundamental aspects and techniques of the MH combat system.
-Many parts of this won't make sense at first, but as you play and improve, the more advanced strategies will start to be within reach.

 other sections